 Plus, how fun is it to make upside down cakes!?
-Whether it is an Apple Upside Down Cake, an Upside-Down Plum Cake or a Blackberry Upside Down Cake, baking fruits under a light and cake batter it is really a great way to make fruits shine!
+Whether it is an upside down cake made with Apples, Plums, Strawberries or Blackberries, baking fruits under a light and cake batter it is really a great way to make fruits shine!

 Only 7 ingredients are required to make this upside down blood orange cake, and nothing you shouldn't already have in your pantry!

 (Scroll down to recipe card for all quantities)